Rhinophis erangaviraji: Behavior

 R. erangaviraji is terrestrial and fossorial, burrowing as deep as 1 m in loose soil.

 Reproduction

 Mating of R. erangaviraji may occur during July and August, as juveniles can be seen from October to January.

 Etymology

-The specific name, erangaviraji, is in honor of Sri Lankan zoologist Eranga Viraj Dayarathne, who was an Instructor of the Reptiles group of the Young Zoologists’ Association of Sri Lanka, and Department of National Zoological Gardens.
+The specific name, erangaviraji, is in honour of Sri Lankan zoologist Eranga Viraj Dayarathne, who was an Instructor of the Reptiles group of the Young Zoologists’ Association of Sri Lanka, and Department of National Zoological Gardens.